appsquickly/typhoon/README.md

 is not the same as heavy.
 * <a href="http://www.jetbrains.com/">Jetbrains</a>, maker of very cool software development tools : Assistance with AppCode integration.
 * Your name here!!!!!!!
+* <a href="es.linkedin.com/in/josegonzalezgomez/">José González Gómez</a> - , Mobile and cloud developer at OPEN input : Feedback; testing, support for property placeholders in initializers.

 Thanks!!!